-Available from Finishing Line Press!
+Available from Finishing Line Press and Amazon!
 Check out the zoom book launch!

 My Pet Sounds Off is a delightful re-imagining of the Beach Boys’ catalog.
 Holly Painter draws new meaning out of Brian Wilson’s classics, from the profound to the profoundly hilarious. – Erik Didriksen (Pop Sonnets)